 The state of Florida has several different organizations that participate in helping the disabled and they also work with agencies and even non-profits as needed.
-Staff ensure that they get the support they need.
+Staff ensure that they get the support they need, in addition to any SSI or social security payments.
 This can include housing, meals, home care, transportation, medical care, and more.
 Some of the disability benefits in Florida are focused on seniors while others are for low income residents.

 A number of housing programs are offered by the Florida Housing Finance Corporation.
 Most of what they can provide is done so by referring individuals to local or national programs, which can include section 811 rental assistance vouchers or subsidized housing.

 Contact the agency to get information on buying or renting a home, receive support from the Fair Housing Act for Persons with Disabilities, and also get free, general information about housing options and solutions.

 One of the main statewide groups is the Florida Supportive Housing Coalition.
 This agency supports the elderly, certain veterans (including those with a disability) returning from service abroad, people at risk or suffering from homelessness, the disabled, and other groups.
 The coalition is mostly involved in ensuring safe and affordable housing is available.
 There may even be rent free apartments.